Christina's Husband and Kid Opening Presents

 When you're building a business?
 Your brain is the business.
 And when that business is scattered, chaotic, held together with duct tape and desperation — your brain never stops trying to hold all the pieces together.

+Mental calories — you only have so many in a day to spend.
 Even with refueling through breaks, hobbies, rest — it's still a finite resource.
 Think of it like your phone battery.
 When you have fifty apps running in the background, your battery drains fast even when you're not actively using your phone.

 Scattered business design is like having fifty apps running in your brain at all times.